pyzmark/gpi-datathon/README.md

 # GPI Datathon Jump Page
-The purpose of the Jupyter Notebook on this page is to provide some paradigmatic examples for loading data ([provided separately here](https://www.dropbox.com/scl/fi/5hjhlosycq8kbnnmdlrki/datathon_combined.zip?rlkey=i7ke5q7b095e2zkcm08g0l7u6&dl=0)).
+The purpose of the Jupyter Notebook on this page is to provide some paradigmatic examples for loading and visualizing GPI Datathon data.
+Please [find the data here](https://www.dropbox.com/scl/fi/5hjhlosycq8kbnnmdlrki/datathon_combined.zip?rlkey=i7ke5q7b095e2zkcm08g0l7u6&dl=0).
+The best recommendation, based on file paths already in the

 ## Installation Instructions
 **Requirements: Python, Jupyter Notebooks**

 If you want to use the notebook, you'll want to setup Jupyter Notebooks in some form on your computer.
 Git/Github-Desktop are probably good means of getting the notebook from the online repository onto your computer.
 The following steps should get you started.
 ### Setting Up
 2. Install Python and Jupyter Notebooks.
 Realistically, the simplest way to do this is [to install Anaconda](https://www.anaconda.com), which will handle the Python environment, packages, etc. When installing, accept the recommended setup configuration.